jonstewart/Sifter/doc/DEVELOPERS.md

          * Average timestamp difference: the average of the preceding three features.
          * Filename direct: Currently this is always zeroed.
          * Filename indirect: 1 if the full path of the file contains any of the terms in the query, else 0.
-         * User directory: 0 if the path exists within a list of known system directories, else 1
+         * User directory: 0 if the path exists within a list of known system directories, else 1.
+The directories are defined in [Result](../src/edu/utsa/sifter/Result.java).

  * Hit-level Features (c.f.
 SearchHit.java, `SearchHit.calculateScore()`)
     * Term TF-IDF: The maximum TFIDF score of a query term within the sentence, divided by the maximum TFIDF of any term within the document.
     * Hit Frequency: The maximum term frequency of a query term contained within the sentence, divided by the maximum term frequency of any term within the document.
     * Proximity: The nearest distance between a query term in the sentence and a different query term in the document, divided by the size of the document (i.e., the size of the extracted text, _not_ the file size).
-    * Term Length: The minimum length of a query term in the sentence divided by the maximum length of any term in the document.
+    * Term Length: The maximum length of a query term in the sentence divided by the maximum length of any term in the document.
     * Hit Offset: The offset of the first term in the sentence from the start of the document, divided by the size of the document (i.e., the size of the extracted text).